FredHutch/data-science-examples/data-analysis/Jupyter Notebooks/Scikit_Kmeans_Iris_Example/README.md

 1. **Import Libraries:** includes the import statements and Jupyter notebook settings required for our analysis.
 1. **Read Data:** uses pandas and urllib for fast data reading from the web.
 1. **Process Data:** converts the pandas dataframe to a numpy array and uses numpy array slicing to efficiently prep data for algorithm.
-1. **Fit K-Means:** runs the scikit-learn algorithm to cluster data based on training set valeus.
+1. **Fit K-Means:** runs the scikit-learn algorithm to cluster data based on training set values.
 1. **Plot Results:** uses color mapping and scatter plots in matplotlib to visualize modeled versus true classifications.
 1. **Interactive Parameter Tuning:** provides a basic introduction to ipywidgets to show the impact of different parameter choices.
 (In this case, the parameter being tuned is the number of clusters to fit with our model).